ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Regurgitation.md

 - reverse diastolic pressure gradient --> falls in diastole --> typical **decrescendo nature of AR diastolic murmur** .
 - in CHRONIC AR -- aortic = LV pressure at end of diastole
 - in acute severe AR --> LV unprepared --> rapid rise in LV diastole pressure --> >40mmHg sometimes --> premature closure of Mitral valve
-- CO --> normal or slightly reduced, but fails to rise with exercise
+- CO --> normal or slightly reduced, but fails to rise with exercise , in ADVANCE --> elevation of the LA, pulmonary artery (PA) wedge, PA, and right ventricular (RV) pressures and lowering of the forward CO at rest
+- Myocardial ischemia maybe present
+# History
+- 3/4 men
+- women more in PRIMARY valvular AR with associated rheumatic valve disease
+- acute severe AR --> IE, aortic dissection , trauma --> rapid rise in LVDP, LA, PA wedge pressure --> cardiogenic shock or pulmonary edema
+- Chronic Severe AR
+	- long latent
+	- 10-15y asymptomatic
+	- awareness of heartbeat on lying down
+	- sinus tachycardia-induced or VPCs --> palpitations , head pounding
+	- exertional dyspnea --> 1st symptom of reduced cardiac reserve